If you’re looking to get more website traffic, SEO for content writers becomes an unavoidable subject.

 We tell ourselves things like: “If I keep writing content, the search traffic will come naturally.”

 That’s somewhat true.
-However, I can tell you from experience that if you have a plan, you will start seeing huge success from your SEO efforts much sooner.
+However, I can tell you from experience that if you have a plan, you will start seeing huge success from your SEO and content marketing efforts much sooner.

 If you do it right, you can almost guarantee that the traffic that comes to your site will be relevant.